Zuan-Khalik/TOOFAB/README.md

 The toolbox is currently in its initial stages, so some planned features are not yet available.
 It is also possible to request features, if desired.
 In that case, please contact the author (z.khalik@tue.nl).

 ### Current features
-The implementation has the following currently (tested) features:
-- Fast simulation of the full DFN model (without simplifications), including concentration-dependent parameters
+- Accurate and computationally efficient simulation of the DFN model describing the internal electrochemical processes of a battery.
+- Ability to easily use and change concentration-dependent parameters.
-- The ability to apply several simplifications to allow for a trade-off between accuracy and computation time.
+- Ability to easily configure the toolbox for a desired trade-off between accuracy and computational efficiency through selection of model simplifications and adjusting the coarseness of the discretization grid.
+- Option to use a battery ageing model \cite{ramadass_development_2004} describing the side reactions that lead to Li-ion loss due to the build-up SEI (solid-electrolyte interphase) layer.
-- Thermal dynamics through a lumped thermal model.
+- Option to use a lumped thermal model \cite{rao_heat_1997} describing the thermal dynamics.
+- Ability to use efficiently use the model in a closed-loop setting.

 ### Coming features
-TOOFAB will be continuously upgraded, and the current planned features are as follows:
-- Battery ageing model
-- Improved exception handling
+No features are currently being planned.
+However, any desired features can still be requested.

 ## Getting Started
 These instructions will set you up to use TOOFAB.

 ### Prerequisites
 This toolbox only requires a working version of MATLAB.
-The toolbox has been tested with MATLAB R2019b, but should work with any MATLAB version equal to or newer than MATLAB R2016b.
+The toolbox has been tested with MATLAB R2020b, but should work with any MATLAB version equal to or newer than MATLAB R2016b.
 This compatibility requirement comes from the feature that allows local functions, added to MATLAB since version R2016b.
 A legacy version compatible with older MATLAB versions is planned to be added in the future, or upon request.

 ### Using the toolbox
 TOOFAB can be interfaced with the DFN function defined as